baronefr/hermes/README.md

 ```
 In case of issues, you can configure systemd by yourself.
 A template service file is placed in `lib/hermes.service`.

+To check the stdout of the service run `sudo journalctl -u hermes`.

 ### Authorize bot to poweroff/reboot system